You’ll have to be really honest with yourself about this one.

 Additionally, narcissists use guilt and punishment to make others feel indebted.
 Around one, you’ll always feel like you should be doing more.
 You’ll feel unempathetic, uncaring, and generally not good enough.
 When you succeed, he’ll make you feel guilty for your success (or simply minimize it), as opposed to someone with autism, who likely won’t acknowledge it.
 Narcissists tend to feel that others’ achievements are solely due to luck and conceive of themselves as the sole victims of circumstance.
 They’ll say things like, “If I had it as well as you did, I’d be as successful, too.”
 And, narcissists blame others for their misery, sensing an inherent unfairness to their lots.
 Thus, their lack of empathy is more conscious: they choose to fail to consider a world that they believe refuses to consider them.
 The difference between autism and narcissism, as noted in the article linked below, is that one implies a high degree of non-sensitivity, whereas the other implies one of insensitivity; the former doesn’t know and the latter doesn’t care.
 The narcissist displays patterns of indifference and cruelty, whereas the autistic individual may feel remorse for some social blunder.

 Unfortunately, it takes time to get to know a person in order to distinguish between the two disorders.
 I want to be clear in stating that each are in some form diseases of the brain, with psycho-social components.
+(To be fair, autism has been reclassified by many as a type of neurodivergence.)
 Some narcissists prefer to be labeled autistic because it gives them an excuse for their behavior, therefore reducing the likelihood of blame.
 Others refuse to accept the NPD label, as it implies a moral failing and, therefore, imperfection.
 But, both are significant psycho/neurological disorders.
 I wrote this article not to perpetuate the stigma of NPD, but to help others understand it in order to decide for themselves if they wish to continue to associate with those with it.
 Narcissists are badly traumatized and need help.
 But enabling their behavior by feeding into their poorly-ascribed labels is a bad way to provide it.

 https://www.goodtherapy.org/blog/narcissism-vs-aspergers-how-can-i-tell-the-difference-1114174